-The dependants of S Pass holders are not eligible for the LOC.
+The dependents of S Pass holders should not apply for a LOC as well.
 Instead, they must apply for a work permit, S Pass or Employment Pass.

 Like the Employment Pass, the application can only be made by the employer on behalf of the applicant.

 However, unlike the EP, there is a quota for the number of S Pass holders a company may employ.
 This number is capped at a sub-Dependency Ceiling (sub-DC).
-For firms in the service sector this sub-DC is 15% (which means that the percentage of S Pass can only be a maximum of 15% of the total work force).
-For other sectors, it is 20%.
+For firms in the service sector, this sub-DC is 10% (which means that the percentage of S Pass can only be a maximum of 10% of the total work force).
+For other sectors, it is %.

 Work Permit (WP)